Domenico Majocchi

-Domenico Majocchi (1849–1929) was an Italian dermatologist, an histologist and anatomo-pathologist of great value and an extremely expert clinician, who discovered some pathologies such as the purpura annularis telangiectodes (commonly known as Majocchi's disease) and the Fungal folliculitis (also known as "Majocchi granuloma").
+Domenico Majocchi (1849–1929) was an Italian dermatologist, histologist and anatomo-pathologist.
+Majocchi discovered pathologies such as purpura annularis telangiectodes (commonly known as Majocchi's disease) and Fungal folliculitis (also known as "Majocchi granuloma").

 Biography

+Majocchi was born on 5 August 1849 in Roccalvecce, near Viterbo, son of Pietro, a local doctor, and Virginia Tomasetti.
+He graduated in the faculty of medicine of the Sapienza University of Rome on 11 August 1873.

+Career

-Domenico Majocchi was born on 5 August 1849 in Roccalvecce, near Viterbo, by Pietro, a local doctor, and by Virginia Tomasetti.
-He graduated in the faculty of medicine of the Sapienza university of Rome on 11 August 1873; the following year he won the competition as a substitute surgeon of the hospitals of Rome and this allowed him to acquire a vast practice of operative medicine.
-At the same time he began to take an interest in dermatology so he followed the anatomopathological studies of Ferdinand von Hebra, the founder of the modern dermatological clinic, he was hired to the S. Gallicano hospital where he started his career and he manages, in a short time, to mature a high preparation in this specialty, thanks to this, in 1879, he became professor of dermosyphilopathy at the University of Padua.
-He worked as a professor of dermosyphilopathy at the universities of Parma (1880–92) and Bologna (1892–1924) too.
-Domenico Majocchi was the first director at Dermatological Clinic of the University of Parma, founded in 1880, where he held a pre-emption to the dermosyphilopathy course, entitled: "The modern direction of dermatology mercé to the progress of pathological anatomy" which represented the manifesto of all his subsequent scientific activity.
-Majocchi was a passionate and respected researcher in the history of medicine, he promoted the foundation of the Italian Society for the Critical History of Medicine and Natural Sciences, in 1907 together with D. Barduzzi,Domenico Majocchi organised the National Congress in Bologna (1922) and participated in actively teaching in various medical schools.
-On 29 November 1924, Minister A. Conti established a "school for the special purpose of the history of medicine" lasting four years and open to graduates in medicine and literature, whose direction was entrusted to Majocchi himself.
-Leaving teaching in 1924 due to having reached the age limit, M. died in Bologna on 7 March 1929.
+In 1874 he won the competition to become a substitute surgeon of the hospitals of Rome.
+He began to take an interest in dermatology, leading him to the anatomopathological studies of Ferdinand von Hebra, the founder of the modern dermatological clinic.
+He took a post at S. Gallicano hospital where he started his career and quickly mastered this specialty.
+In 1879, he became professor of dermosyphilopathy at the University of Padua.
+He also worked as a professor of dermosyphilopathy at the universities of Parma (1880–92) and Bologna (1892–1924).

+Domenico Majocchi became the first director at Dermatological Clinic of the University of Parma, in 1880, where he offered a pre-emption to the dermosyphilopathy course, entitled "The modern direction of dermatology mercé to the progress of pathological anatomy" which presented the manifesto of his subsequent research.
+Majocchi was a passionate and respected researcher in the history of medicine.
+He advocated the foundation of the Italian Society for the Critical History of Medicine and Natural Sciences, in 1907 together with D. Barduzzi, He organised the National Congress in Bologna (1922) and taught in various medical schools.
+On 29 November 1924, Minister A. Conti established a "school for the special purpose of the history of medicine" lasting four years and open to graduates in medicine and literature.
+Its direction was entrusted to Majocchi.
+After retiring in 1924 after reaching the age limit, Majocchi died in Bologna on 7 March 1929.
-Medical studies

-First described in 1896 by Majocchi, purpura annularis telangiectodes is a pigmented, purplish rash that occurs most commonly in adolescents and young adults.
-The disease is characterized by symmetrical, purpuric, telangiectatic and atrophic patches, with a preference for legs and buttocks.
-Individual lesions tend to fuse to form annular patches and plaques, which are 2 to 20mm in diameter and do not fade with pressure.Although mainly annular, these spots can be linear, starry, or serpentine in shape.
-The lesions can persist for years and often develop central atrophy.
-The cause of telangiectode annular purpura is unknown.
-There is no consistent successful therapy for telangiectode annular purpura.